gcapes/git-course/_episodes/04-commit-advice.md

 ### When to commit changes?

+- Commit frequently.
-There are no hard and fast rules, but good commits are atomic - they are the smallest change that remain meaningful.
+	- There are no hard and fast rules, but good commits are atomic - they are the smallest change that remain meaningful.

-In the same way that it is wise to frequently save a document that you are working on, so too is it wise to save numerous revisions of your files.
+	- In the same way that it is wise to frequently save a document that you are working on, so too is it wise to save numerous revisions of your files.
 	  More frequent commits increase the granularity of your "undo" button.

-While DropBox and GoogleDrive also preserve every version, they delete old versions after 30 days, or, for GoogleDrive, 100 revisions.
-DropBox allows for old versions to be stored for longer but you have to pay for this.
-Using revision control the only bound is how much space you have!

-For code, it's useful to commit changes that can be reviewed by someone else in under an hour.
+	- Small commits also help to avoid large merge conflicts.
+- Test before you commit
+	- Don't commit changes until you've tested that your code works.
+	- Non-working code should be fixed before you commit.
+- Don't commit unfinished work
+	- Break your code changes into small, but working chunks.
+	- If you need to temporarily save some work-in-progress (e.g. in order to work in another branch), use `git stash` -- see [hints and tips]({{page.root}}/12-hints-and-tips).
+- Commit related changes.
+	- Confine your commit to directly related changes.
+	  If you fix two separate bugs, you should have two separate commits.